lsfera/pokedex/README.md

 * **resource hierarchy**: the translation is a subordinate resource of `/pokemon/:name` and the URL structure should reflect this relationship.
 * **content representation**: the endpoint returns `text/plain` instead of `application/json`; since it's just a description, there's no need to waste CPU time serializing and deserializing JSON when plain text suffices.

-For demo purpose I provided swagger-ui alongside the code.
-Before moving to production it would be better to externalize that concern to a different component(developer portal/sidecar).
+For demo purposes I provided swagger-ui alongside the code.
+Before moving to production it would be better to externalize that concern to a different component (developer portal/sidecar).

-I identified a few cross cutting concerns that are bettere suited to infrastructure components:
+The following infrastructure components might provide some common cross cutting concerns:
 * **Ingress**: our Api would be served as a load balanced workload externally accessible through a gateway that should provide mTls termination;
 * **Egress** traffic control: components such Istio can provide virtual services and manage:
   *  mTls upgrade;